 Only giving this 2 stars for the color.
 The formula on this polish is the worst—especially for novices.
 I've been getting my nails done regularly since April 2012, but I haven't tried polishing them myself very much until very recently.
 When I got my nails done on Wednesday, even the manicurist had a hard time with this formula.
 It's so thick and streaky.
 Very tough to get a nice even coat.
 However, I loved the color and my nails looked awesome when she was finished.
 By Saturday, it was chipping a lot.
 When my boyfriend noticed that half the color had chipped off my right index fingernail, he (jokingly) asked me why I had peeled my polish off.
 Ugh!!
 So on Sunday, I got the bright idea to redo my nails.
 This turned into an all-day affair.
 I had to started over again and again because the polish was too thick yet runny, streaky and dried way too quickly.
 It was horrible.
 Determined to finish, I finally got them looking nice, but this polish has really put me off doing my own nails.
 I never had this much trouble with China Glaze.
 I'm taking the rest of the Orly colors I got at Sally last month in their BOGO free sale back.
 The lady stocking the shelves there told me Orly was comparable to OPI, too.
 Nope. :(

+The color of this polish is simply gorgeous!
+I had set off to find a Tiffany Blue color, and had my eyes set on this.
+I like that this has more green than for Audrey, but I have never tried FA so no actual comparison.
 Formula: thick and tends to drag if you aren't careful.
 BUT... if you add about 4 drops of thinner and shake a lot, this is amazing!
 This (along with lollipop, which I love even more) becomes a smooth, self-leveling ONE COAT nail polish.
 This is extremely opaque, and although it is not perfect initially, the few drops of thinner make it wonderful.

 Hair: Brown, Relaxed, Medium

 Love this color and formula.
 I am on a nail polish kick lately, this has been one of my favs.
 Orly def beats Opi in terms of formula and the bottle (ease of use when applying), but no one can compete with OPI's variety of colors.
 I am not a huge Essie fan and Sally Hansen is always a good choice.
 Anyway, this is a "Tiffany blue" like shade.
 Its surprisingly versatile and i can wear it to the office in a professional setting without it looking too trendy or whacky.
 I always get compliments on this color.
 One coat can be opaque but i usually do two and a top coat.
 NYC minute top coat is my fav.

 Hair: Silver, Straight, Fine

 Fabulous nail polish.
 I'm in love with the light pastel color.
 It looks exactly the same on your nails as it does in the bottle, I find unlike most OPI polishes.
 Orly is a great brand, with no trace of formaldehyde at all.
 It does crack a little if you apply too many coats than your nail can handle because it has somewhat sheer coverage, but place Seche top coat over it, and it's pristine.
 The grip top of the brush is not only convenient but makes the product a little more cutesy and unique.